Other commentary from the latest labour market data can be found on the following pages:

 aged 16 to

-Download this table Table 1: Summary of latest headline estimates, and quarterly changes, for regions of the UK, seasonally adjusted, May to July 2022.xls .csv
+Download this table Table 1: Summary of latest headline estimates⁴,⁵ and quarterly changes for regions of the UK, seasonally adjusted, September to November 2022.xls .csv

 rate (%) aged